 Monolithic soapstone or Chloritic Schist was used for the construction of these temples.The God on the northern side temple is called as Shanthaleshwara and that on southern side is called as Hoysaleshwara.

 The walls of the temple are covered with an endless depictions from Hindu mythology, animals, birds and Shilabalikas.
 Yet no two postures of the sculptures are similar.

 Built after Shantala Devi, queen of king Vishnuvardhana.
 The Shantaleswara temple on the northern side stands on a platform like a casket in shining black soft stone – chlorite schist covered with variety of gods and goddesses, animals, birds and dancing girls.
 The temple took 190 years to build requiring skills of more than 20,000 laborers.

 It has a Museum on the lawns that showcases 12th century sculptures and gold coins in use at the time.
 One km from Halebid is Basti hill with Jain bastis with gleaming black stone pillars.

-Also check out Basdi Halli , A group of three Jain temples situated very close to the Hoysaleshwara temple are famous for carved ceilings, highly polished blackstone pillars.
+Also check out Basdi Halli , a group of 3 Jain temples situated very near the Hoysaleshwara temple are famous for carved ceilings, highly polished blackstone pillars.
 The Parshwanatha Swamy temple is the most important and well preserved one.
 The idol is 14 feet tall and is carved out of blackstone and bears a 7 headed serpent on its head.